 Relational Algebra in DBMS

 Relational Algebra is a procedural query language which is a collection of operations to manipulate relations.
-It consists of a set of such operations that take one or more relations as input and produce a new relation as their result.
+Relational Algebra consists of a set of such operations that take one or more relations as input and produce a new relation as their result.

-Relational Algebraic Operations can be divided into two major parts :
+Relational Algebra Operations can be divided into two major parts :

-Relational-Oriented Operations can classified into three major parts :
+Relational-Oriented Operations can be classified into three major parts :

 Different Types of join: